cyanheads/github-mcp-server/README.md

 ## Overview

+github-mcp-server implements the Model Context Protocol (MCP), enabling standardized communication between LLMs and external systems through:

+- **Clients**: Claude Desktop, IDEs, and other MCP-compatible clients
+- **Servers**: Tools and resources for project management and collaboration
-GitHub MCP Server implements the [Model Context Protocol](https://github.com/anthropics/modelcontextprotocol) to provide AI assistants with the ability to perform GitHub operations programmatically.
+- **LLM Agents**: AI models that leverage the ability to perform GitHub operations programmatically.

 It acts as a bridge between AI models and the GitHub API, offering a set of well-defined tools that follow consistent patterns and handle authentication, validation, error handling, and rate limiting.

 Key capabilities: